 We live in a beautiful world, full of kind and caring individuals that will go to the ends of the earth to help others.
 We have never before or since felt threatened in any way.
 We have traveled to five out of seven continents on this planet.
 We have spent time in rural China, and in Tokyo, the most populated city in the world.
 We have been all over Europe, Mexico, Central and South America and Australia.
 We have felt the love and gracious compassion of countless individuals and shared that love in return.

 On the flip side there are evil people and diabolical schemes that invisibly surround us.
 We don’t have to travel to far off destinations in foreign countries where we don’t speak the language to encounter child trafficking.
 We confronted this very scary situation, in California on the West Coast of the United States, at the Happiest Place on Earth.
 Would you be surprised to know child trafficking is the fastest growing criminal enterprise in the United States of America?
 And this industry, if you have the nerve to call it that, creates $32 billion dollars annually.

-How to Protect Your Children Against Child Trafficking?
+Tips for Protecting Your Children Against Child Trafficking

 So how do we keep our children safe?
 These Disney castmembers clearly had not been trained to handle a situation that is amassing in strength and power both here at home, and abroad.
 When it comes to the safety of our children, the task cannot be left to anyone else.

 Tim Ballard, the founder of Operation Underground Railroad, is an expert.
 He left the CIA to hunt down traffickers across the globe.
 He is a powerful force that has dedicated his life to stopping child trafficking.
 We strongly recommend checking out his video regarding 4 tips to keep your children safe.

 Our Family Safety Rules